88lex/sa-gen/README.md

 It also downloads a json file for each service account that is created, putting a copy of the json file into the directory that you specify in `KEYS_DIR` in the script.

-The script also creates a csv file in the `KEYS_DIR` directory that can be used to bulk upload service account emails to a google group, which can then be added to your Team Drives and/or My Drive folders.
+The script creates a csv file in the `KEYS_DIR` directory that can be used to bulk upload service account emails to a google group, which can then be added to your Team Drives and/or My Drive folders.
 This allows you to use service accounts with rclone sync/copy

 If you have already installed `gcloud sdk` please be sure you have initialized the account for which you wish to create projects ans service accounts.